nastyapetrunia/Soil_erosion_detection/README.md

 ![plotted_masked](Images/1raster.png) ![plotted_masked](Images/1masked.png)
 &nbsp;

-As can be seen on the images, some parts of soil with erosion is not coverred with polygons, but all polygons seem to represent soil erosion case.
+As can be seen on the images, some parts of soil with erosion are not coverred with polygons, but all polygons seem to represent soil erosion case.